-Our belief on salvation is neither Calvin or Armenian.
+Our belief on salvation is neither Calvin or Arminian.
 In fact, we predate those two theories by 1500 years or so.
-In Catholicism, I believe original sin is washed away at baptism with only concupiscence left, which is a propensity to sin.
+The Catholic faith teaches that original sin is washed away at baptism with only concupiscence left, which is a propensity to sin.
 Baptism brings many graces, but the person can choose to sin after baptism.
 They have free will until death.
-I believe salvation is only assured when the race has been run.
+Salvation is only assured when the race has been run.
 (2 Tim 4:7)

-We don't think it is biblical to say "once saved always saved."
+We don't think it is biblical to say, "once saved always saved."
 Catholics would say that God gave us free will and that even after we are authentically "born again," we can always choose to sin.
 An example of this is the number of "born again" Christian men who have struggled with pornography (including 60% of Evangelical pastors according to Focus on the Family).
-I believe we can damage the bond with Christ even after we have had an authentic "born again" experience.
-If someone is into porn, I don't care whether they are a born again Evangelical, Catholic, or whatever type of Christian, their soul is in grave danger.
+We believe we can damage the bond with Christ even after we have had an authentic "born again" experience.
+If someone is into porn, it doesn't matter whether they are a Born Again Evangelical, Catholic, or whatever type of Christian, their soul is in grave danger.
 Get help!

 I will not even pass judgment on myself.
 True, my conscience does not reproach me at all, but that does not prove that I am acquitted: the Lord alone is my judge.
 There must be no passing of premature judgment.
 Leave that until the Lord comes; he will light up all that is hidden in the dark and reveal the secret intentions of men’s hearts.
 Then will be the time for each one to have whatever praise he deserves, from God.